skrysmanski/devlog/content/articles/dotnet/high-resolution-clock.md

 Clocks in computers have (among others) the following three properties: //accuracy//, //precision//, and //resolution//.

 People generally agree on what's the difference between //accuracy// and //precision/resolution// but there seem to be lots of opinions on what's the difference between //precision// and //resolution// and which is which.
-So I'm going to shamelessly copy a [[http://stackoverflow.com/a/16740505/614177|definition I found on Stack Overflow]] that I'm agreeing with.
+So I'm going to shamelessly copy a [definition I found on Stack Overflow](http://stackoverflow.com/a/16740505/614177) that I'm agreeing with.

  * **Precision:** the amount of information, i.e. the number of significant digits you report.
 (E.g. I'm 2m, 1.8m, 1.83m, 1.8322m tall.
 All those measurements are accurate, but increasingly precise.)
  * **Accuracy:** the relation between the reported information and the truth.
 (E.g. "I'm 1.70m tall" is more precise than "1.8m", but not actually accurate.)